HOPS Overview Information

 HOPS Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of hops during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking hops if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Depression: Hops may make depression worse.
 Avoid use.